Samoa Joe: The Opps (2024–present)

 On the October 1, 2025 episode of Dynamite, Joe and Hobbs teamed with AEW World Champion "Hangman" Adam Page to defeat the Death Riders.
 Following the match, an argument broke out between Joe and Page, leading Page to challenge Joe to a match for Page's World Championship at WrestleDream later that month.
-After Page defeated Joe at WrestleDream, Joe and the rest of the Opps turned heel and attacked Page, leading to a rematch at Full Gear in November 2025.
+After Page defeated Joe at WrestleDream, Joe and the rest of the Opps turned heel and attacked Page, leading to a rematch at Full Gear on November 22, 2025, where Joe defeated Page in a steel cage match with the assistance of Hook, winning the AEW World Championship for a second time.
+On December 10 at Dynamite: Winter is Coming, Joe successfully defended his title against Eddie Kingston.
+On December 27 at Worlds End, Joe defended the AEW World Championship against Page, MJF, and Swerve Strickland in a four-way match; MJF pinned him to win the title, ending his second reign after 35 days.

+On the January 14, 2026 taping of Collision: Maximum Carnage, the Opps lost the AEW World Trios Championship to Adam Page and JetSpeed; the bout aired on tape delay on January 17.
+Later that month, Joe sustained an injury in training.
+He returned from injury on the April 22 episode of Dynamite.
+Joe then entered the Owen Hart Cup, but lost to Will Ospreay in the quarterfinals at Double or Nothing on May 24.
+After Double or Nothing, Joe took another hiatus, this time to film an undisclosed project.
+Joe returned on September 26 at the Saturday Tailgate Brawl edition of All Out, confronting Jack Perry who had been calling out Joe in the previous weeks.

 Professional wrestling style and persona

 Joe (bottom) performing a muscle buster on Kurt Angle in September 2008.

 Samoa Joe wrestles in a "technician" and "powerhouse" style, with "blistering, MMA-inspired offense".
 Ring of Honor described him as "one of the hardest-hitting and most intense competitors in the sport".
 His signature moves include the "Coquina Clutch" (a rear naked choke), the "Coquina Plex" (a sleeper suplex), the facewash, the "Island Driver" (a sitout side powerslam), the muscle buster, the "Olé Kick" (a Yakuza kick), the STF, the "STJoe" (an STO), and the uranage.
 Joe is also known for a maneuver colloquially dubbed the "nope spot", which sees him casually walk out of the way of an opponent executing an aerial maneuver.

 Joe's ring attire typically comprises shorts colored black and gold, green, or red, along with black knee pads, athletic tape on his left fist, and a towel draped around his neck.

 Joe's use of submission holds saw him nicknamed the "Samoan Submission Machine".
 In 2022, after winning the AEW TNT Championship and ROH World Television Championship, Joe began referring to himself as the "King of Television".

-For much of his career, Joe used the opening riff of Godzilla vs. Mothra by of Akira Ifukube as part of his entrance.
+For much of his career, Joe used the opening riff of Godzilla vs. Mothra by Akira Ifukube as part of his entrance.